johnmfarrell1/blog/_posts/2020-10-12-query_objects_rails.markdown

 <script src="https://gist.github.com/johnmfarrell1/7e7658974d658ec8a63b74ec65304752.js"></script>

 This _kind of_ works.
-I mean its encapsulated our query logic, but its not very flexible as we can mix it with other queries like we would typically do when chaining scopes.
+I mean its encapsulated our query logic, but its not very flexible as we can't mix it with other queries like we would typically do when chaining scopes.
 We could make this a little bit more flexible by giving the query object some state so that it can be passed a relation object to work on (with a default so its optional).
 We'll still keep the main invoking method name as `call` which is a de facto practice in Ruby.
 It might look something like as follows: